AeroPress Coffee Maker Tutorial

 #3 Add Coffee

-Using the scoop that came with the AeroPress, measure two scoops of coffee for a 16 oz mug.
-In selecting the grind, you’ll want to experiment a bit with your grinder and taste preferences, but in short, a grind between espresso and drip is a good target to shoot for.
+Using the scoop that came with the AeroPress, measure two scoops of coffee for a 16-oz mug.
+You’ll want to experiment a bit with your grinder and taste preferences when selecting the grind, but in short, a grind between espresso and drip is a good target to shoot for.
 See our Coffee Grind Chart for a visual explanation.

-If you misplace your Aeropress scoop, two scoops are equal to 20-22 grams of coffee.
+If you misplace your Aeropress scoop, two scoops equal 20-22 grams of coffee.

 A funnel comes with the AeroPress to help you get the coffee into the brewing chamber without causing too much mess.
-While a convenience for sure, this isn’t absolutely necessary.
+While this is definitely a convenience, it isn’t absolutely necessary.
 In either case, get that coffee into the chamber.

 aeropress scoop coffee